johnwinans/raspberry-pi-install/README.md

 sudo vi /boot/firmware/config.txt
 ```

-Add the folling to the bottom of the file:
+Add the following to the bottom of the file:
 ```
 [all]
 enable_uart=1